flo-blockchain/flo-mtx/README.md

 Why?
 ---
-There is a need for a method where applications can reliably write to the blockchain without incurring a fee.
+There is a need for a clearly defined method for applications to reliably write to the blockchain without incurring a fee.
 There is also the eventual problem of bloating the blockchain with data as well as UTXO bloat.
 The metacoin-mtx approach solves both problems by requiring an amount of Florin to be held in storage and used for each application.

 What?
 -----